hidenorly/rstpDownloader/README.md

-# rstpDownloader
+# rtspDownloader

-This is downloader for rstp:// stream as .mp4.
+This is downloader for rtsp:// stream as .mp4.
 This is intended to store security camera's video stream as .mp4.
 Usually multiple security cameras are installed, then this tool supports multiple download.